- Private debt describes any non-bank lending of a company that is not issued or traded on the public markets.

 - Direct lending becomes increasingly a dominant source of financing for small and medium sized companies, whereas investors benefit from attractive (floating rate) income, senior secured creditor positioning and financial covenant protection features.

 - Besides strong selection skills, a successfully run private loan portfolio requires a very high degree of diversification (across managers, sectors, geography, vintage, loan level).

 Private debt can generally be described as any non-bank lending of a company not issued or traded on the public markets.
 It represents the “private” financing of a company and typically, it references companies in the small- and middle-market segment.
 Private debt has been one of the fastest-growing asset classes in the recent decade.
 There have been two dominant factors for the rapid growth of the asset class:

-- Investor demand for steady interest income and attractive return generation as conventional fixed income markets offer currently only minimal yields at elevated risk levels.
+- Investor demand for steady interest income and attractive return generation has grown.

 - Supply has increased as companies have turned to non-bank lenders after the financial crisis in 2008 due to tighter bank regulations and the inherent stricter lending requirements.

 Private debt includes a wide range of investment strategies, which offers investors access to a broad opportunity set capable of meeting varying risk/return goals and needs.
 While private debt is considered a stand-alone asset class today, many underlying investment strategies are not new to institutional investors.
 They have historically been classified under different asset classes such as private equity, hedge funds and real estate.